 Working in a proper workspace can help you minimize distractions.
 If you live in a tiny home, you may not have many options as you live in a larger home.
 But, you can avoid bed to customize a workspace.
 Don’t stay in the same area to refresh your mind.

 If you have kids, customize a workspace close enough to them.
 So that you can supervise them.
-For example, you can work at the dining, while they're doing activities in the area nearby.
+For example, you can work in the dining room, while they're doing activities in the area nearby.
 But, you can try the right shared space or use a different room if your kids' activity can impact your work environment.

 It's okay if you can't set up a workspace with an ergonomic office chair.
 Setting up a chair and table, or other flat surfaces to put on your computer or laptop is also good to try.